Admissions

 School admission appeals timetable

-In-year transfer applications:
+In-year transfer applications

 Appeals for children refused a place at a preferred school as a result of an in-year transfer application will be heard within 30 school days of the appeal being lodged.

-Admissions Documents
+Admissions Policies and Documents

-Admissions Policy 2023/2024Download
+Admissions Policy 2026-27

-Admissions Policy 2024/2025Download
+Admissions Policy 2027-28

 Privacy Policy